A. Y. S. Parisutha Nadar: Philanthropic services

-Parisutha Nadar was among the main donors of lands of about 150 acre now occupied by the Thanjavur Medical College, the New Bus Stand and the Raja Serfoji Government College.
+Parisutha Nadar was among the main donors of lands of about 150 acre now occupied by the Thanjavur Medical College, the New Bus Stand and the Rajah Serfoji Government College.

 Agriculturist

 Being a traditional agriculturist, he owned large tracts of agricultural lands cultivating paddy, banana, sugarcane and coconut.
 He was the first to introduce borewells in the region for irrigation.
 He was the first in the region to introduce mechanized systems in agriculture in the region.